m-kirsanov/erlang_pokemon_db/README.md

 if you receive INVALID_LATLON response, you need again request node url for new coordinate and reconnect sockets.

+Radius for get request is limited on server (1000 meters max).

 If you want help me support servers: